Wine Workouts Are Just What We Need in our Fitness Routines

 Taking down slice after slice of pizza shaded by sweet umbrellas on the Red Rocks rooftop is pretty blissful, especially if you toss in an order of arancini.

-Visit the open-air terrace any day of the week for pit-grilled tacos and seasonal cocktails, or stop by on Thursday through Saturday to check out the Tiki Bar, which offers tropical cocktails like the Banango Tango and Bitter Blue Hawaiian.
-They’re half-price on Thursdays from 5-9pm.
+Visit the open-air terrace any day of the week for crispy chicken skins, grilled skewers, and seasonal cocktails, or stop by on Thursday through Saturday to check out the Tiki Bar, which offers tropical cocktails like the Rai Tai and Feelin’ Groggy.

 An afternoon of Mexican corn on the cob and frozen margs in the sun is now officially part of your summer plans.
 Just try not to go every day, people will notice.

-Frozen drinks and oversized punch bowls overlooking 18th Street?
+Hop-tails and punch overlooking 18th St?
 Yes, please.
-Plan to nosh on sausages, chicken wings with Sriracha honey, burgers, and French onion dip with chips at this chilled-out space.
+Plan to snack on sausages, chicken wings with sriracha honey, burgers, and burrata with fried green tomatoes at this chilled out space.

 Soul food, starry nights, and sloppy make-outs at an Adams Morgan institution -- what more do you need?
 The Madam’s Organ roof deck and Tiki bar is a great place to come up for air after a concert or that steamy encounter you had in the second-floor Big Daddy’s Love Lounge.